 Normal, Active, or Flares describes how active the sun has been and predicts possible aurora events.

 Quiet, Unsettled, or Storm tells you how active the aurora is predicted for that day.

 What is the current Kp index?
 The number can be from 0-9.
 The higher the number, the larger in size and/or strength the aurora, if all factors are in alignment.
 The aurora is seen more south in the northern hemisphere, and more north in the southern hemisphere, if the number is greater.
-The current graph direct from the source is located here NOAA Space Wx Prediction Center or click photo for the live view.
+The Kp index is listed on the left side of the graph.
+The graph lines will change color as the Kp gets higher.

 The Wing Kp model uses solar wind data to produce both a 1-hour and a 4-hour advance prediction of the level of geomagnetic activity, as represented by the Kp index, every 15 minutes.
 The Kp index represents the level of geomagnetic activity on a scale ranging from 0 – 9.

-Another free cam near Fairbanks is the U-zo cam, ie: Au Live.
-It’s camera is literally right next to the Salmon Cam, about 1 foot away!
+the U-zo cam, ie: Au Live.
+Located at Poker Flat, Chatanika, Alaska.
+It’s camera is literally right next to the old Salmon Cam, about 1 foot away!
 They also have a cam on top the building, so check out the website.